How to stop sugar cravings

 5. Healthy combinations

 Well if you’re going to eat sweet food anyway, make sure you only take little amounts of it by combining it with fruits.
-For example, you can dip a banana or strawberry into little servings of melted chocolate so that you get fuller quicker and satisfy your cravings at the same time.
-One of the many reasons post-pregnancy mums crave for sugar is because the body sometimes confuses it with hunger cravings.
+For example, you can dip a banana or strawberry into little servings of melted dark chocolate as it contains less sugar than milk chocolate, you will get fuller more quickly and satisfy your cravings at the same time.
+One of the many reasons post-pregnancy mums crave sugar is because the body sometimes confuses it with hunger cravings.
 Fruits will help you get fuller and stop this constant craving.

 Dip your favourite fruits in this Five Ingredient Chocolate Dipping Sauce!